-If the referendum comes out in favour of the Neighbourhood Plan it will be adopted, and if adopted, the Neighbourhood Plan will become part of the Development Plan.
+If adopted, the Business Neighbourhood Plan will become part of the Development Plan.

 The Town and Country Planning System

 The planning system helps to decide what gets built, where and when.
 It is essential for supporting economic growth, improving people's quality of life, and protecting the natural and historic environment.
 Most new buildings, major changes to existing buildings or major changes to the local environment need planning permission.
 Without a planning system everyone could construct buildings or use land in any way they wanted, no matter what effect this would have on other people who live and work in their area.